llm-bible/llm-bible.github.io/_publications/zhu2024scaling.markdown

 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2407.19705"}
   - {name: "Code", url: "https://github.com/CAS-SIAT-XinHai/CollectiveSFT"}
-tags: ['Training Techniques', 'Tools', 'Pretraining Methods', 'Fine-Tuning', 'Has Code', 'Prompting']
+tags: ['Fine-Tuning', 'Tools', 'Training Techniques', 'Has Code', 'Pretraining Methods', 'Prompting']
 ---
 The rapid progress in Large Language Models (LLMs) has prompted the creation of numerous benchmarks to evaluate their capabilities.This study focuses on the